Timeline of the Chester Springs Studio at Yellow Springs

 - September 16th, 1777– Battle of the Clouds

 - Battle of the Clouds in Frazer is aborted by a nor’easter and the American army marches from Frazer to Yellow Springs to camp in the blinding rainstorm.
-George Washington stays in the Tavern while 11,000 troops camp overnight on the Yellow Springs property and leave the next day for Warwick and Redding Furnaces (Elverson)
+George Washington stays in the tavern at Yellow Springs while 11,000 troops camp overnight on the Yellow Springs property and leave the next day for Warwick and Redding Furnaces (Elverson)

-- 1779– The Yellow Springs property has been well-known as a popular spa destination since before the Revolutionary War.
+- The Yellow Springs property has been well-known as a popular spa destination since before the Revolutionary War.
 During the war, the property belonged to the Kennedy family, and it was used as a hospital complex.
 After the death of Dr. Samuel Kennedy, Sarah Kennedy (Samuel’s widow and the executrix of his will before their son reached the age of majority) offers the village for lease.
-Samuel Culbertson, who had leased the tavern from Dr. Kennedy and operated it during the war, advertises that the widow Kennedy does not own the property, but he does.
+In the newspaper the Poulson’s American Daily Advertiser, Sarah Kennedy and Montgomery Kennedy (Dr. Kennedy’s brother) advertise that they are seeking tenants for a number of houses on the Yellow Springs property.
+The barn mentioned in this advertisement is believed to be the barn that was eventually converted into the CSS studio.

 Fashionable Health Spa